vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/puppy-compatibility.md

 Unlike Puppy, DISTRO_NAME always falls back to search on all partitions if needed.
 Specifying `pmedia` is not mandatory.

+In addition, DISTRO_NAME does not support `pfix=fsckp`: `pfix=fsck` in DISTRO_NAME is equivalent to `pfix=fsck,fsckp` in Puppy.
+In other words, `pfix=fsck` enables file system error repair on all file systems mounted during the boot process and not only the file system inside the save file (if used).

 ## .pet Packages

 DISTRO_NAME provides partial backward compatibility with old .pet packages, through petget.
 Many .pet packages are old and unmaintained: some even depend on [ROX-Filer](https://rox.sourceforge.net/desktop/ROX-Filer), [JWM](http://joewing.net/projects/jwm/) or [X.Org](https://www.x.org/).